oblac/jodd-site/content/madvoc/4+actions-more.md

 Let's continue with some more action-related features.

-## Custom action configuration

-For each action you can define a custom set of 'action configuration' - set of configuration and *Madvoc* components that defines the _behavior_ of an action.
-This set is stored in `ActionConfig` class.
-If some of your actions require a custom configuration, you would need to extend this class and change it (as for any other *Madvoc* component).
-If all actions require different configuration, just set it in `MadvocConfig`.

-To apply the custom action configuration on actions, use `@ActionConfiguredBy` on the action with your implementation of `ActionConfig`.
+## Action Configurations

+Each action in *Madvoc* is defined by it's action configuration, represented in `ActionConfig` class.
+Action configuration defines things like action interceptors, filters, the type of action result and, very important, a naming strategy.

+There are several ways how you can set custom action configuration to an action.
+Maybe the easiest way is to use custom action annotation (explained next).
+Simply define new annotation, annotate it with `@ActionConfiguredBy` and use it instead of default `@Action` annotation.

+Alternatively you can use `@ActionConfiguredBy` directly on a action method.
+Or you can forget all about annotations and configure everything using just fluent *Madvoc* api.

 ## Custom action method annotations

 Now something super cool - you may use your own annotations!
 Why?
-Because you can bind your own configuration to it.
-And not repeat all over again.
+Because you can bind your own configuration to it - and not repeat all over again.
+This is very convenient way to have action that are configured differently.
+Even *Madvoc* provides two annotations: `@Action` and `@RestAction`.

+Custom annotation is created to contain _everything_ you would use on the annotation place.
 For example, let's say that action method names must be always resolved as `process.do`, regardless the action method name.
 In that case you could define something like:

 ~~~~~ java
     @Retention(RetentionPolicy.RUNTIME)